USTTB-MRTC/DVA_Data_Model/README.md

 📂 File Structure
 -----------------
-- DVA_vs_PRR.csv: input data file containing DVA and PRR observations.
+- DVA_PRR.csv: input data file containing DVA and PRR observations.
 - runXXX.mod: NONMEM model file.
-- sdtab00X: standard output table with individual observations and predictions.
-- patab00X: output table for individual parameter estimates.

 The dataset (`.csv`) and the model file (`.mod`) must be placed in the same folder.